Ginger Oil Health Benefits, Uses And Side Effects Explained

 Ginger, in particular, is a great hair treatment and can help with a variety of ailments including getting rid of dandruff, nourishing and revitalizing your hair follicles, and protecting your hair against further damage.
 Hard to believe that this simple, inexpensive root does more than most top-of-the-shelf hair products, right?

 You can apply the oil to either dry or wet hair.
 However, wet hair is better, as it’s easier to spread the oil when your hair is relaxed.
-Simply warm the oil between your fingers and massage it into your scalp.
+Warm the oil between your fingers and massage it into your scalp.
 Work your hands down the length of your hair.
 You can use a comb to really spread the oil.

 Ginger Essential Oil for Digestion

 Luckily, it’s much cheaper these days, and is available all year round.
-So keeping some in your house for emergencies is easy and a definite must-do!
+So keeping some in your house for upset stomach emergencies is easy and a definite must-do!
 The best way to aid the digestive process with ginger is to make a tea with it.
 Try squeezing a few drops of lemon into some boiled water and add a few slices of ginger.
 Let the mixture sit for a few minutes, then stir and strain it to make a sort of tonic.

-Alternatively, add lemon drops and ginger slices (or 2-3 drops of essential oil) to your tea and let the ginger sink to the bottom before drinking.
+Alternatively, add lemon drops and ginger slices (or 2-3 drops of essential oil) to your tea for flavoring and let the ginger sink to the bottom before drinking.
 Not only will it make your tea taste and smell delicious, but it’ll help your digestive system out.
 As well, it can relieve you of any cold or flu symptoms you might have, including a headache.
 Just another check on the long list of things this amazing root can treat.

 Ginger Essential Oil for Anxiety